-Two thousand, three hundred seventy-eight 2,378 students received survey invitations, and students completed a total of 1,331 surveys during the fall semester.
+Two thousand, three hundred sixty-one students received survey invitations, and students completed a total of 1,256 surveys during the fall semester.
 The rate of participation was 56.0%.
-One hundred one classes were surveyed, which resulted in redundant evaluations of 76 different faculty members.
+One hundred seventeen classes were surveyed, which resulted in redundant evaluations of 80 different faculty members.
 The survey consisted of fifteen rated-scale questions and three essay/short answer questions.
 The rated-scale questions used a five-point scale (1-5) with the questions phrased in such a way that 5 was always the most desirable answer.
 An average response or score can be calculated for each question based on the number and value of each scaled answer and the total number of respondents.
-For example, the average response score for question no. 3.
-"The instructor promoted an environment of interpersonal and intercultural respect, inclusion, and tolerance" was 4.35.
-The average response scores ranged from 4.24 to 4.73 for the rated scale questions.
+For example, the average response score for question no. 3, "The instructor promoted an environment of interpersonal and intercultural respect, inclusion, and tolerance", was 4.57.
+The average response scores ranged from 4.15 to 4.68 for the rated scale questions.
 Therefore, all of the averaged responses fell between "usually applies" and "almost always applies" with those responses describing desired attributes or behaviors.
-The average response score for the rated-scale questions pertaining to all classes was 4.47.
+The average response score for the rated-scale questions.
+The questions are 4.39.
 Students answered three essay/short answer questions.
 The questions were the following: